 GAIN is based on the growing body of scientific evidence that the bacteria P. gingivalis can infect the brain and cause Alzheimer’s disease.

-This clinical trial will evaluate whether Cortexyme’s investigational bacterial protease inhibitor COR388 is safe and effective at halting or slowing the progression of Alzheimer’s disease by inactivating the toxic gingipains secreted by the bacteria.
+This clinical trial will evaluate whether Cortexyme’s investigational bacterial protease inhibitor COR388 (atuzaginstat) is safe and effective at halting or slowing the progression of Alzheimer’s disease by inactivating the toxic gingipains secreted by the bacteria.
 Blocking gingipains has been shown to reduce the bacterial load in the brain, reduce amyloid beta levels, reduce markers of neuroinflammation and protect neurons in physiological animal models.3

 Cortexyme conducted a 10 day Phase I randomized, double-blind, placebo-controlled, multiple ascending dose study of COR388 in 24 healthy volunteers.
 The study also included nine subjects with Alzheimer’s disease, six of whom were administered COR388 and three of whom were given a placebo for 28 days.
 In these study groups, COR388 was well-tolerated with no clinically significant trends in adverse events or concerning safety signals.
 DNA of the P. gingivalis bacteria was found in the cerebrospinal fluid in all subjects with Alzheimer’s disease analyzed in the study.
 In addition, there was a promising trend of average improvement in memory tests for COR388 treated Alzheimer’s patients compared to placebo treated patients.
+See poster.

 Cortexyme (Nasdaq: CRTX) is a clinical stage biopharmaceutical company pioneering a novel disease-modifying therapeutic approach to treat a key underlying cause of Alzheimer's disease and other degenerative diseases.
 Cortexyme is targeting a specific, infectious pathogen found in the brain of Alzheimer's patients and tied to neurodegeneration and neuroinflammation in animal models.
-The company's lead investigational medicine, COR 388, is the subject of the GAIN trial, an ongoing Phase 2/3 clinical study in patients with mild to moderate Alzheimer’s disease.
+The company's lead investigational medicine COR 388, also called atuzaginstat, is the subject of the GAIN trial, an ongoing Phase 2/3 clinical study in patients with mild to moderate Alzheimer’s disease.
 For more information on Cortexyme, visit www.cortexyme.com.